Language: German English French Italian

 • Taxonomy: Subfamily Formicinae, Tribe Formicini

-• Distribution: Mediterranean countries, north africa
+• Distribution: north africa

 • Size: Queen about 16 mm, Workers: 6 - 16 mm